alextmn/rf-trading-bot/README.md

 # Results
 The BTC price is split into traing and testing set.
 At the left the results of trading across multiple agents.
-At the right is the testing on the prices the agents have not seen
+At the right is the testing on the prices the agents have not seen.
+The legent shows how many trades were done by the aganet

 # Most profitable